-- Although City Hall and Public Works Campus is closed to the public, residents, businesses, and contractors, can get many of your City related questions answered by calling City Hall at (248) 733-3700.
+- Although City Hall and Public Works Campus have limited open hours, the public, residents, businesses, and contractors, can get many of your City related questions answered by calling City Hall at (248) 733-3700.
 Please leave a voicemail message, with your name, phone number, the reason you called, and a staff member will return your call.

-- City Council meetings will take place virtually.
+- City Council and other meetings will continue to take place virtually.
 Details on how to participate by following link rochestermi.org/virtual

 - Finance questions can be answered by sending an email to: firstname.lastname@example.org

 - Many fees, including parking tickets and water bills can also be paid online.
 The credit card processing fee has been waived through April 30, 2020.
 Residents can also take advantage of the Drop-Box on the Northeast parking lot at City Hall.

 - Water bill payments can be made online through the City’s website or via the following direct link: https://payments.g2gcloud.com/Rochester If residents are unsure of their owed balance, please call (248) 733-3700 Monday through Friday, from 8:00 am – 5:00 pm.